Damn18/Data4Econ-hackaton/README.md

 # Data4Econ_Hackaton
 Data4Econ Hackathon is an hackathon dedicated to data analytics for economics.
-This event brings together students, researchers, and professionals to tackle real-world challenges using data provided by Alperia and Gruppo Dolomiti Energia
+This event brings together students, researchers, and professionals to tackle real-world challenges using data provided by Alperia and Gruppo Dolomiti Energia.

 ## Introduction
 The goal of this study is to forecast the hourly energy production of a plant for January 2025 using historical data from 2024 and weather forecasts.
 We adopt an AI-based approach trained on 2024 data (actual production and observed weather) to estimate future production from forecasted meteorological variables.